TrashGirl/devil/README.md

 ### How to order?
-- [x] Send Personal Message for more detail ( facebook:Erwin Pohan )
+- [x] Send Personal Message for more detail ( facebook: Erwin Pohan )

 ### How to check Pro or Not?